-This summer Red Wing couple Pam and Kyle Klatt found themselves the recipients of an individual grant from the Lawns to Legumes program.
+Last summer Red Wing couple Pam and Kyle Klatt found themselves the recipients of an individual grant from the Lawns to Legumes program.
 The Klatt’s learned of the Lawns to Legumes program on Facebook and while they had previous interest in gardening, they did not specifically know much about gardening for pollinators or with native plants, so they decided to find some help with the project.
 “We have a very small yard,” said Pam, “and participating in this program is one way for us to make the best use of our small yard, fill our desire to garden, and learn about native plants, all while helping the environment.”
 That’s when the Klatt’s reached out to Sargent’s and were paired with landscape designer–and pollinator specialist–Sarah Blue.
 The Klatt’s asked for her help in designing a pollinator-friendly garden for their front yard and they were excited to get started on their project.

 Sarah met with the Klatt’s to discuss their personal goals for the project as well as to review the program with them to ensure they met all the requirements.
 “Working with Sarah helped bring the project to life for us.
 Given the parameters of the program we weren’t sure which plants to use or how to space & arrange each plant in the garden given the plant’s habit.
 I really know very little about native gardens and this is a hands-on way to learn a lot very quickly,” said Pam.
 Sarah put together a design for a front yard pocket garden and with that, gave the Klatt’s a detailed plant list that corresponded to their design.
 The chosen plants met the requirements of their Lawns to Legumes grant and went together to create a pleasing front yard garden that will attract pollinators from season to season.
 Pam explained, “[Sarah] helped us to figure out which plants to choose so that something will be always blooming in the garden for both looks and to keep the pollinators happy.”
 It’s a lovely little space and one the Klatt’s and their neighbors will enjoy for a long time.